ethersphere/swarm-desktop/README.md

 There are several handy scripts:

  - `npm run purge:data` that purge's the Desktop's data folder
- - `npm run purge:logs` that purge's the Dekstop's logs folder
+ - `npm run purge:logs` that purge's the Desktop's logs folder

 ## Maintainers